Cyber-Hacker-Boys/SRC-Project/ipForger/ipApp/static/ipApp/docs/Ethernet.md

 For convenience, usually, it is written as 12-digit hexadecimal numbers (such as 0000.0A12.1234).

 ###Source Address
 This field is also 6 bytes long.
 It contains the MAC address of the source device.
 It helps the receiving device in identifying the source device.
-The image above shows an example of both types of address in the frame.

 ###Type
 This field is 2 bytes long.
 This field stores information about the protocol of the upper layer (network layer).